dorsta/burger-builder/README.md

 This project was made by me, following a Udemy course on React.js (https://www.udemy.com/course/javascript-the-complete-guide-2020-beginner-advanced/).
 It was deployed on firebase and bootstrapped with [Create React App].You can view it on:
 #### https://burgur-bildur.web.app/

-Feel free to fork this repository and follow instruction bellow.
+Feel free to fork this repository and follow instructions bellow.

 ### Available Scripts

 In the project directory, you can run:

+#### `npm install`

+Installs the project and all required modules.

 #### `npm start`